 The United Methodist Church and Homosexuality

-Decisions by church conferences
+Decisions by the 2012 church conference

 Every four years, a General Conference of Methodist churches from around the world is

 held.
 Modifications of their Book of Discipline are often considered at that conference.

 Currently, Section 161F of the Book states that:

 " The United Methodist Church does not condone the practice of homosexuality and considers this practice incompatible with Christian teaching."